Make Hacienda La Puente Unified a Sanctuary School District

 We urge you to take a principled stand in favor of the community that you serve.
 This is not a narrow partisan issue; it is an issue of basic human rights.
 This is the time for public officials to state that they will not be collaborators in policies that criminalize our communities.

-Enrique Ochoa needs your help with “Make Hacienda La Puente Unified a Sanctuary School District”.
-Join Enrique and 243 supporters today.
+Francesca Ochoa needs your help with “Make Hacienda La Puente Unified a Sanctuary School District”.
+Join Francesca and 243 supporters today.